Unplugged by Eric Clapton

 About the album Unplugged

-In the early '90s, MTV had the idea to film artists and bands live and acoustically, followed by the release of both the video of the performance and an album with the songs presented.
+In the early '90s, MTV had the idea to film artists and bands live and acoustically, followed by the release of both the video of the performance and a record featuring the songs presented.
 On January 16, 1992, it was Eric Clapton's turn, who was filmed at Bray Film Studios in London.

 Comments ${ comments.length }$